jofrep/dfir/02-PhishingCorreos/README.md

 Authentication-Results: mailin036.protonmail.ch; dmarc=fail (p=none dis=none) header.from=gmail.com
 ```

-We can see that DMARC is failing for the gmail.com address.
+We can see that DMARC is failing due to the gmail.com address.

 3) To find the real source of the email we need to check again the SMTP headers (`smtp-headers.txt`).
 We will focus on the  `Received:` headers, starting for the last one.
 As the SMTP headers are added by every new hop, the last one is the first that was included.